 While habitat loss was probably the most important factor in the elimination of sage-grouse from most of their range in Washington, over-harvest may have exacerbated the impacts of habitat fragmentation and accelerated local extirpations.
-New management guidelines state that where sage-grouse populations are hunted, harvest rates should be 10% or less of the estimated fall population (Connelly et al. 2000b), although this recommended harvest rate was not based on research experiments.
-An accurate accounting of historical harvests is impossible, and may have been over-estimated by up to 100% because it was based on surveys of $\leq 10\%$ of hunters (Pedersen 1982).
-There is also uncertainty in the estimates of the historical population (Schroeder et al. 2000).
-The fall populations may have been significantly higher, perhaps 30% higher than the spring populations, assuming reproductive success of 50%, production of 4 chicks per successful hen, and 25% chick survival to fall (Schroeder 2000b).
+Recent management guidelines state that where sage-grouse populations are hunted, harvest rates should be 10% or less of the estimated fall population (Connelly et al. 2000b), although this recommendation was not based on research experiments.
+An accurate accounting of historical harvests is impossible.
+Harvests may have been over-estimated by up to 100% because estimates were based on surveys of $\leq 10\%$ of hunters (Pedersen 1982).
+There is also uncertainty in the estimates of historical population sizes (Schroeder et al. 2000).
+Fall populations may have been significantly higher, perhaps 30% higher than spring populations, assuming reproductive success of 50%, production of 4 chicks per successful hen, and 25% chick survival to fall (Schroeder 2000b).
 Nonetheless, past harvest rates in Washington greatly exceeded 10% of the estimated spring population in some years.
-For example, in 1954, an estimated 2,700 birds were killed in Kittitas County, when the statewide breeding population may have been around 9,000 birds; 3,300 hunters killed an estimated 2,065 birds in 1970 when the spring population may have been only about 3,800 birds (Hays et al. 1998).
+For example, in 1954, an estimated 2,700 birds were killed in Kittitas County, when the statewide breeding population may have been around 9,000 birds; 3,300 hunters killed an estimated 2,065 birds in 1970 when the total spring population may have been only about 3,800 birds (Hays et al. 1998).
 Excessive harvest occurred in part because it was assumed that hunting mortality of less than 30% of the population was compensatory (Autenrieth et al. 1982).
-Also, harvest was assumed to be more or less self-limiting by what Leopold (1933) called the "law of diminishing returns" meaning that hunters stop hunting when game becomes scarce.
-Despite the season closure in 1988, the sagegrouse population stayed at low levels or continued to decline (Fig. 3), probably due to the dramatic reduction in habitat, deterioration and fragmentation of the remaining habitat, and isolation and small size of the remaining populations.
-Sage-grouse have survived in Washington largely because portions of the land in Douglas County are poorly suited to agriculture, and in part because U.S. Army ownership of the YTC prevented agricultural conversion and most other development.
+Also, harvest was assumed to be more or less self-limiting by what Leopold (1933) called the "law of diminishing returns," meaning that hunters would stop hunting when game became scarce.